aselker/gameboy-sound-chip/README.md

 # GameBoy Sound Chip

-This is a clone of the sound chip in the original Nintendo GameBoy.
+This is Verilog simulation of the sound chip in the original Nintendo GameBoy.
 It aims to reproduce all or almost all game music, though it is not bug-for-bug compatible.
 At the moment, the sound chip is incomplete.

 This is a project for Computer Architecture at Olin College, over Fall 2018.
 Most of the information used in creating and documenting this project has come from the [GBDev Wiki](http://gbdev.gg8.se/wiki/articles/Gameboy_sound_hardware).